influx6/httpinbox/readme.md

   HTTPINBOX_MONGO_HOST
   ```
   Sets the mongo host address which will be used to communicate with the underline
-  mongo database
+  mongo database.

   ```
   HTTPINBOX_MONGO_AUTHDB
   ```
   Sets the mongo authentication database name which will be used to authenticate
-  the provided credentails
+  the provided credentials.

   ```
   HTTPINBOX_MONGO_DB
   ```
-  Sets the mongo database name which will be used to getting the needed database
+  Sets the mongo database name which will be used to getting the needed database.

   ```
   HTTPINBOX_MONGO_USER